 Definition of Epidural Haemorrhage

-The epidural haemorrhage (epidural = above the dura mater) is a bleeding between the inside of the calvaria and the outer periosteal layer of the dura mater, whereby this space in the brain does not exist physiologically.
+The epidural haemorrhage (epidural = above the dura mater) or extradural haemorrhage is a bleeding between the inside of the calvaria and the outer periosteal layer of the dura mater, whereby this space in the brain does not exist physiologically.
 The source is usually an arterial bleeding, most commonly from the middle meningeal artery or any of its branches, as they are especially vulnerable to rupture in skull fractures, due to them being bound quite firmly to the cranial bone.
-An epidural haemorrhage is most commonly caused by a head injury, which, by definition, is linked to a malfunction or injury to the brain.
+An epidural haemorrhage is most commonly caused by a head injury commonly associated with fracture of skull (85-95% of cases), which, by definition, is linked to a malfunction or injury to the brain.
 A plain injury to the head is called a cranial contusion (bruise).

 Symptoms of epidural haemorrhage